AndriynomeD/docker-magento2/README.md

 Also:
 1. mageconfigsync diff function not work (but load/save work)
-2. docker-compose run cli magerun2 list - no working (Incompatibility with Magento 2.3.0)
+2. docker-compose run cli magerun2 list - not working (Incompatibility with Magento 2.3.0)
-3. Email sending not workin for me so I disabled it by default
+3. Email sending not working for me so I disabled it by default

 ### Maybe useful